net-daemon/docs/docs/v3/started/installation.md

 Once added to Home Assistant, select one of the V3 versions.
 If you feel you always want the latest and greatest changes you can choose the dev build but be prepare that things can break!

-1. Make a folder structure under your Home Assistant configuration directory to use for NetDaemon apps. `/config/netdaemon3`
+1. Make a folder structure under your Home Assistant configuration directory to use for NetDaemon apps. `/config/netdaemon4`
 2. Add the `https://github.com/net-daemon/homeassistant-addon` in `Add new repository URL` to the add-on store.

     ![](/img/docs/started/newrepo.png)

 3. Add the NetDaemon add-on.

+_todo: add new image_
     ![](/img/docs/started/daemon3.png)

-4. Deploy your apps and `.yaml` files in the folder `/config/netdaemon3`.
+4. Deploy your apps and `.yaml` files in the folder `/config/netdaemon4`.

 ### Deploy compiled assemblies and configurations

-Copy your published files from `dotnet publish -c Release -o [outputdir]` to `/config/netdaemon3`.
+Copy your published files from `dotnet publish -c Release -o [outputdir]` to `/config/netdaemon4`.
 All the binaries and configuration should be copied.

 See also tutorial [Publish NetDeamon apps with Powershell](v3/tutorials/publish_script.md).

-In the add-on config, specify the `app_assembly` setting to point to the assembly relative to your `/config/netdaemon3` folder.
+In the add-on config, specify the `app_assembly` setting to point to the assembly relative to your `/config/netdaemon4` folder.
 This assembly should be the entry assembly (dll) from your project template.
 You can also add a path to the configuration folder separately.
 This is an example of how the configuration should appear using the default template:

 ![](/img/docs/started/daemon_addon_config.png)